Air & Ocean Shipping From China to US

 Customs Clearance Made Easy

-Not only will we move your freight via the most economical and efficient routes—we'll help you comply with customs requirements too.
+Not only will we move your freight via the most economical and efficient routes, but we'll also help you comply with customs requirements.

-- If you’d like some essential customs information at a glance, you’ll find it on the China and US pages of our International Shipping Guide.
+If you’d like some essential customs information at a glance, you’ll find it on the China and USA pages of our International Shipping Guide.

 In short, we're with you—and your freight—all the way from origin to destination.
-So if you're ready to simplify your shipping, try China to the US with Shipa Freight.
+So if you're ready to simplify your shipping, try China to the USA with Shipa Freight.

 You may also like